-This page is dedicated to summarizing information about the courses and training events that I give on social and economic network analysis as well as agent-based computer simulation for the social sciences.
+This page summarizes information about the courses and training events that I give, mostly on social and economic network analysis as well as agent-based computer simulation for the social sciences.

 Upcoming one-off training events

 At the University of Insubria (Varese, Italy), I teach Research Methods to first-year PhD students in economics and theory of decision (2015-16, 2016-17, 2017-18, 2018-19, in English).
 The 2019-20 course is postponed due to the health crisis (dates TBC).